neo4j-partners/hands-on-lab-neo4j-and-azure/Lab 1 - Deploy Neo4j/README.md

 When complete, you will see the nodes, vnet, NSG and deployments under "Deployment Details" section

-You can click on "Outputs" in the left.
+Click on "Outputs" in the left.
 That gives the URI for the Neo4j Browser.
 You're going to need that in the next lab.

 ![](images/13.png)